7 WAYS TO Avoid FORECLOSURE

 What does this mean for you?

 You actually have a little bit of leverage here.
-You can negotiate with them and find out what options they’re willing to give you so that you can get back on track.
+You can negotiate with them and find out what options they’re willing to give you so that you can get back on track or return the house to the bank.

 2. Forgiven Payments Might Get You Back On Track